Oyelowo/surreal-orm/orm/docs/en/src/statements/delete.md

 ## Delete Using Model Instance

-Rather than specifying an ID or condition, `surreal-orm` allows developers to delete records directly using a model instance.
+Rather than specifying an ID or condition, `surreal_orm` allows developers to delete records directly using a model instance.
 This approach can be useful when the developer already has a reference to the model instance they want to delete: